Huey P. Newton: Allegations of violence

+In addition to the altercation with Frey, Newton was personally involved in several acts of violence, and alleged to have been complicit in others.

-By the 1970s, Newton had allegedly became increasingly paranoid, addicted to crack cocaine, and prone to violent behavior.
+By the 1970s, Newton had allegedly become increasingly paranoid, addicted to cocaine, and prone to violent behavior.

-On August 6, 1974, Kathleen Smith, a 17-year-old Oakland native and child prostitute was shot; she died three months later.
-According to the prosecutor handling the case, Newton is believed to have shot Smith after a casual exchange on the street during which she referred to him as "Baby", a childhood nickname he hated.
+On August 6, 1974, Kathleen Smith, a 17-year-old Oakland native and prostitute was shot; she died three months later.
+According to the prosecutor handling the case, Newton is believed to have shot Smith after a casual exchange on the street during which she referred to him as "Baby," a childhood nickname he hated.
 The main witness of this case refused to testify due to an assassination attempt against her and, after two deadlocked jury trials, Newton was not convicted.

 Newton is also alleged to have assaulted his tailor over the price of a suit.
 Newton posted bond after being arrested for pistol-whipping the tailor in 1974.
+The incident occurred after a dispute arose regarding the price of a custom-made suit.
+Newton, known for his status as a prominent figure in the Black Panther Party, reportedly became enraged over the cost and the perceived overcharging.
+This event is often referenced in discussions of Newton's complex persona, which combined revolutionary ideals with a more flamboyant and sometimes violent personal side.

 Newton was subsequently arrested a second time for the murder of Smith, but was able to post an additional $80,000 bond, thus securing his release until trial.
-Newton and his girlfriend (later his wife) Gwen Fontaine then fled to Havana, Cuba, where they lived until 1977, which prevented further prosecution on the two charges.
+Newton and his girlfriend (later his wife) Gwen Fontaine then fled to Havana, Cuba, where they lived until 1977.
+In Cuba, Newton claimed political asylum and his absence delayed further prosecution on the two charges.
 Elaine Brown took over as chairperson of the Black Panther Party in his absence.
 Newton returned to the United States in 1977 to stand trial for the murder of Smith and the assault on the tailor.